abboudl/Chik-p/readme.md

     - Generate TLS Certificates for the CTF environment
     - Edit and verify configuration files by following the guidance in the **Pre-Deployment Configuration Checklist** section.
     - Run Ansible playbooks to deploy CTFd, Nginx, HAProxy, and ELK
-    - Check service health.
+    - Check service health
 7. **Application-Layer Configuration**
     - Review and complete all items in the **Post-Deployment Configuration Checklist** section to prepare each service for game day.
-This includes configure CTFd options in the admin panel and creating Kibana dashboards.
+This includes configuring CTFd options in the admin panel and creating Kibana dashboards.

 ## Why is it called Chik-p?